i35010u/windows-driver-docs.zh-cn/windows-driver-docs-pr/ifs/impersonation.md

     if (!NT_SUCCESS(Status)) {
       //
-      // This is bad - we can&#39;t restore, we can&#39;t leave it this way
+      // This is bad - we can't restore, we can't leave it this way
       //
       PsRevertToSelf();
     }